vvscode/docs/docs/verification/verification-for-ios/guidelines-for-acting-on-completion-handler-outcome.md

 - `SINVerificationErrorInvalidInput`
 - `SINVerificationErrorIncorrectCode`

-[block:callout]
-{
-  "type": "warning",
-  "title": "Important",
+> **WARNING: Important**
+>
-  "body": "If a verification is cancelled, the error code `SINVerificationErrorCancelled` will be given.
+> If a verification is cancelled, the error code `SINVerificationErrorCancelled` will be given.
 It is important that the application handle this error code in a way that is not annoying the user.
-E.g. a cancellation is often a consequence of the user's actions so it is in a sense an expected outcome and should in most cases not be shown as an error in a `UIAlert` (or similar)."
+E.g. a cancellation is often a consequence of the user's actions so it is in a sense an expected outcome and should in most cases not be shown as an error in a `UIAlert` (or similar).
-}
-[/block]

 ## Network connectivity errors

 The Sinch Verification SDK will try to resend HTTP requests to the Sinch backend if such a request failed due to a network-related error.
 For example, if a request fails due to the user not having internet connectivity, or the request simply timed out, the SDK schedules a number of retries within 30 seconds.
 But unless it succeeds during those retries, it will eventually invoke the completion handler blocks with the underlying `NSError`.
 For example, it would use domain `NSURLErrorDomain` and error code `NSURLErrorNotConnectedToInternet`.